2024-08-03

 Photos continues to improve with each macOS release, but still does some functions in idiosyncratic and undocumented ways.

-Here are a few bugs that bother me.
+Here are a few bugs that bother me:

-In Photos, there are two ways to display a slide show of a group of pictures: you can right-click on a folder name and select "Play Slideshow", or you can select File ► Create Slideshow... which will create a "Project".
+which will create a "Project".
 Folder slideshows play music during the slide show, and there is no button to turn the music off or control inter-slide timing.
-You can turn the music off for a project slideshow, by clicking a music-note icon on the project, and hovering the mouse over the selected music until an invisible button with an X becomes visible, and clicking it.
+You can turn the music off for a project slideshow, by clicking a music-note icon on the project, and hovering the mouse over the selected music until an invisible button with an X becomes visible, and clicking it.Photos 8.0 in Ventura was unable to generate slideshows.
+It says I did't have an Internet connection.
+I did though.
+My theory is that some photo file is damaged, and Photos crashes trying to open it, and prints a mistaken error message.
+I have not tried Slideshows since.

 Photos taken with a phone are sometimes tagged with a geographic location: Photos uses GPS data if a photo has it.
-Some photos that were taken way before the invention of GPS have locations assigned also: I can't find any explanation of how it does this.
+Some photos that were taken way before the invention of GPS have locations assigned also: I can't find any explanation of how Photos does this.
 It appears that the locations were obtained from other people's photos of the same subject.
 Also, there are many different names given to the same place: for example, 14 photos taken the same day were labeled "E 9th St" (no city indicated) when they were taken at many different streets, none at 9th St. Why be so specific with wrong data?

-For operations in Photos that take a while to complete, such as using File ► Export... to export pictures, there is a very tiny progress indicator, different from the progress indicators of all other Mac apps.
+For operations in Photos that take a while to complete, such as using

-Photos has exhibited picture corruption issues on my Mac Mini: sometimes a rectangular selection of an edited picture is replaced by garbage or a black box.
+to export pictures, there is a very tiny progress indicator, different from the progress indicators of all other Mac apps.Photos has exhibited picture corruption issues on my Mac Mini: sometimes a rectangular selection of an edited picture is replaced by garbage or a black box.
 The original is undamaged.
 I have seen this in Sierra, High Sierra, and Mojave.
 (Cannot run Ventura on my Mini.)
 Re-editing the photo and re-saving it fixes it.
 It may be because of a hardware problem with the graphics chip on my 2012 Mac Mini.
 Others have seen this problem but there has been no resolution, and no acknowledgement from Apple.

-I can use Photos on the Mini with High Sierra, connected to iCloud.
+I can use Photos on the (ancient) Mini with High Sierra, connected to iCloud.
 If I add an image to Photos on my laptop, the image will be uploaded to iCloud photos just as they promised.
 My Mac Mini downstairs will then notice the new photo and download it into Photos, just like they said.

 If I edit a photo in Photos on the Mini, things are not always so nice.
 Sometimes it works, and the change I made is uploaded to my iCloud photo library and then synced onto my laptop.
 Sometimes this doesn't work though.
 I recently did such an edit, to fix the picture corruption bug discussed above.
 I edited the file, re-saved it to get rid of the black box, and saved the edit.
 Things looked fine in Photos.
 Then I decided to quit the Photos application, and got the error message that "previews are being generated for some of your items, do you want to wait?"
 I said "wait" and waited for over an hour.
 Trying to quit Photos got the same error.
 On the bottom of the Library window, there was a message that Photos was waiting to update a file.
 I tired choosing "wait some more" but it never cleared up.
-I tried choosing "exit anyway" and it hng.
+I tried choosing "exit anyway" and it hung.
 Finally I had to kill the Photos application with cmd-opt-esc.
 I started Photos later and the stuck updates were gone.

 In OS X El Capitan, the ability to add "extensions" to Photos was provided, and there are some available in the App Store.
 A few things I would really like: